KeysonRaphael/Viewers/docs/latest/viewer/internationalization.md

 export default withTranslation('MyNameSpace')(MyComponent);
 ```

-> Important: if you are using React outside the OHIF Viewer, check the
+> Important: if you are using React outside the mConnect Viewer, check the
 > [I18nextProvider](#using-outside-of-ohif-viewer) section, `withTranslation`
 > HOC doesnt works without a I18nextProvider